nasa/fprime/cmake/docs/sdd.md

 ## 5 CMake Architecture

 As can be see thus far, most of the F´ build magic is encapsulated in CMake utility functions.
 This section will describe the primary functions and how they setup the F´ build.
-There are two primart functions in this architecture:
+There are two primary functions in this architecture:

 1. generate_module: used to take a module and generate the build files for it